yschroe/chessalyzer.js/README.md

             cntGames: 10000
         }
     },
-    { batchSize: 8000, nThreads: 1 }
+    { batchSize: 8000 }
 );

 // ...
 ```

-`analyzePGN(...)` in multithreaded mode reads in chunks of games of size `batchSize` times `nThreads` and starts the analysis of the curent chunk while the next chunk is read-in from the PGN file in parallel.
-With the `nThreads` argument you can define how many threads are started in parallel to analyze the chunk.
-For example: `batchSize = 1000` and `nThreads = 5` will result in a chunk size of 5000 which is split in 5 threads which analyse 1000 games each.
+`analyzePGN(...)` in multithreaded mode reads in chunks of games of size `batchSize` and starts the analysis of this chunk in a different thread.
+While the other tread parses and analyzes the games, the next chunk is read-in from the PGN file in the main thread in parallel.
+Every time the defined count of games has been read in, chessalyzer.js checks if any of the previously started threads is ready to analyze new data.
+If no free thread is found a new thread is started.

 ### Forcing single threaded mode